Claire Koenig, Playwright of DYKER BYKES

 JāQuan Malik Jones, born and raised in the city of Chesapeake in South Norfolk, Virginia, is an artist who is deeply committed to the black urban diaspora rooted from his coastal southeastern culture.
 Whether on stage, in front of the camera, or behind the camera, JāQuan is all about sharing stories that are profoundly rooted from his personal lived experiences.
 He is sincerely committed to passing it forward and assisting people through his artistry, no matter how small or large his contribution may be.
 JāQuan is an actor, writer, and creator in Brown University Trinity Repertory M.F.A.
 Programs in Acting and Directing who is presently pursuing his M.F.A. in Acting.
 JāQuan is also the writer, producer, and co-creator of BILLIARDS, his hallmark body of work.
 JāQuan is ecstatic to begin this journey with the New Rep and tell another story from the soul.

 REGINE VITAL (she/her/hers) is a theatre artist, administrator, educator, scholar, and storyteller from Somerville, MA.
-As an actor, director, dramaturg, and coach, she has worked with several Boston area theatre companies, including The Huntington, Commonwealth Shakespeare Company, ArtsEmerson, Company One, Central Square Theatre, Boston University School of Theatre, Moonbox Productions, HUB Theatre Company, Fresh Ink Theatre, and Flat Earth Theatre.
-She has taught composition, introductory literature, and public speaking at the college level; text and performance to high schoolers; and continuing adult education classes in literature.
+As an actor, director, dramaturg, and coach, she has worked with several Boston area theatre companies, including The Huntington, Actor’s Shakespeare Project, Commonwealth Shakespeare Company, ArtsEmerson, Company One, Central Square Theatre, Boston University School of Theatre, Moonbox Productions, HUB Theatre Company, Fresh Ink Theatre, and Flat Earth Theatre.
+She teaches performance studies, composition, literature, and public speaking at the college level; text and performance to high schoolers; and has taught continuing adult education classes in literature.
 She is a board member of Playable Theatre and TC2 Theatre Company; she is also a frequent collaborator with Green Door Labs on the interactive theatre-game production, Club Drosselmeyer.
-Currently, she is the Manager of Curriculum and Instruction in The Huntington’s Education department and a part-time instructor in Boston area universities.
+Currently, she is the Manager of Curriculum and Instruction in The Huntington’s Education department and a part-time instructor at Boston area universities.
 Regine holds degrees from Boston University, UMass Boston, and studied Shakespeare at King’s College, London and Shakespeare’s Globe.
 When she isn’t telling stories on stage or talking too much about Shakespeare, Regine loves a good book, a good show, a good dance, and a great chat with great friends.
 Merde, folks! 😉

 Grace Keefe (she/her) is a freelance stage manager, writer, and teacher from Lowell, MA.
 She recently graduated with a BA in English and American Studies from Brown University.
 Regional credits include: Brown/Trinity Rep MFA Writing is Live Festival (2020-2022), Seacoast Repertory Theatre (2020).